Nicolás Maduro Fast Facts

 February 21, 2014 - Maduro calls for US President Barack Obama to "accept the challenge" of holding direct talks with Venezuela.

-February 22, 2014 - Venezuala re-issues press credentials for CNN journalists in the country.
+February 22, 2014 - Venezuela re-issues press credentials for CNN journalists in the country.

 January 15, 2016 - Following the release of years of economic data, Maduro declares a state of "economic emergency."

-May 13, 2016 - Maduro declares a "constitutional state of emergency", which expands on the "economic emergency" he declared in January.
+May 13, 2016 - Maduro declares a "constitutional state of emergency," which expands on the "economic emergency" he declared in January.

 October 30, 2016 - Maduro sits down to engage in talks with political opponents for the first time in two years, in order to find a compromise among Venezuelan political parties.